teaching-ml/2020/index.md

 * "Teaching the Foundations of Machine Learning with Candy" by Daniela Huppenkothen, Gwendolyn Eadie; [paper](https://openreview.net/forum?id=a37DEwWs1wu)
 * "Turning Software Engineers into Machine Learning Engineers" by Alexander Schiendorfer, Carola Gajek, Wolfgang Reif; [paper](https://openreview.net/forum?id=jm5E97TTMEb)

+We would like to warmly thank all of our reviewers:

+Alexander Schiendorfer, Steve Schmerler, Fabian Scheipl, Katherine M Kinnaird, Iram Shahzadi, Hussain Kazmi, Heidi Seibold, Oliver Guhr, Peter Steinbach,

 ### Proceedings and Paper Format

 All papers will be published in with [Proceedings of Machine Learning Research](http://proceedings.mlr.press/).